 How Can Teddy, Meekins & Talbert, P.L.L.C., Help Me?

 Motorcycle riders who are hurt in Shelby or a surrounding area of North Carolina should know that they are not alone.
 There is a legal team ready to help them seek the full compensation they are owed if they’ve been hurt in an accident.

 Teddy, Meekins & Talbert, P.L.L.C.’s legal team includes a National Board of Trial Advocacy Board Certified Specialist in Civil Trial Advocacy and two Board Certified Mediators.
-You can have our attorneys assess all of your legal options when you call us or contact us online to receive a free consultation.
+You can have our attorneys assess all of your legal options when you call us or contact us online to receive a consultation.